Is it time to bin GDP?

 Genuine progress indicator (GPI) is one of the leading candidates to replace GDP and differs in that it also takes into account social and environmental factors.
 Perhaps unsurprisingly given the above, it therefore defines what we currently consider ‘healthy’ economic growth completely differently.
 An illustrative example is Canada’s oil-rich province, Alberta.
 According to a study by the Pembina Institute, between 1961 and 2003 it experienced GDP growth of 500%.
 During the same time period, GPI performance steadily fell, as a response to growing inequality, rising household debt, and an increase in greenhouse gas emissions.
 Exactly how different the governance of the province would have been if GPI had informed policy instead of GDP is obviously an unanswerable question.
 It’s safe to say, though, it would have diverged radically.
 The Index of Sustainable Economic Welfare (ISEW) has also sporadically been used, and includes inequality, crime, pollution and volunteer work in its estimates.
 How much traction these metrics will gain remains to be seen.

 What is certain is that the management of the world's economies needs transformation.
-Given the scale of the problems we face, failure to do so can only end in calamity - and time is now tight.
-Perhaps one of the first steps towards change could be following through on Joseph Stiglitz’s call - made a decade ago - to put an end to 'GDP fetishism'.
+Given the scale of the problems we face, failure to do so will only end in calamity - and time is now tight.
+Perhaps one of the first steps could be following through on Joseph Stiglitz’s call - made a decade ago - to put an end to 'GDP fetishism'.
 And if this is to happen, economists better get working, because as firebrand historian Rutger Bregman has declared, we will need 'new figures for the new era'.